Upcoming Dates

 Wandering Steps

-We're pleased to announce the release of Wandering Steps, our latest full-length recording.
-Thematically, Wandering Steps is a meandering tribute to some of the greatest bluegrass composers of the past, people like Red Allen, Boudleaux Bryant and Karl Davis & Harty Taylor, people who influenced the musical direction of the genre and inspired The Blue Sky Boys, the Everly Brothers, Bob Dylan and others.
+Wandering Steps, is a tribute to some of the greatest bluegrass composers of the past, including Red Allen, Boudleaux Bryant, and Karl Davis & Harty Taylor, people who influenced the musical direction of the genre and inspired The Blue Sky Boys, the Everly Brothers, Bob Dylan and so many others.

 The recording features two original songs, each one reflecting a distinct but divergent stylistic trend in early American folk music.
-"I Wasn't Born in Carolina" is an upbeat number about living, loving and losing north of the 49th parallel.
-"Wandering Steps (and Slow)" is a more reflective song about the archetypal journey from home to the grave.
+The title track, "Wandering Steps (and Slow)", is a reflective song about the archetypal journey from home to the grave.
+"I Wasn't Born in Carolina", penned by Kevin Golka, is an upbeat number about living, loving, and losing north of the 49th parallel.

 1I Wasn't Born in Carolina